michaelmusty/.dotfiles/README.markdown

 *   `pass(1)` entries
 *   `ssh(1)` hostnames from `~/.ssh/config`

 I also add completions for my own scripts and functions where useful.
+The completions are dynamically loaded if Bash is version 4.0 or greater.
+Otherwise, they're all loaded on startup.

 #### pdksh